 If the goal is a consistent, sophisticated approach to sponsorship – one which maximises results across your portfolio – you need to accept that this consistent approach will look different from one area of your company to another.
 And the larger and more diverse the company, the more tempting it will be to generalise with any capacity-building training or materials, but that won’t do any of your brands any favours.
 Providing generic advice, like, “Leverage your sponsorship investments through all of your channels”, or, “Select sponsorships that achieve multiple marketing objectives”, falls into the category of being accurate, but not useful.

 Channels, objectives, target markets, trends, and more will vary vastly from one brand and/or geographic region to another.
-If you actually want to increase your organisational capacity to do sponsorship well, and reap strong, measurable results from all of your investments, you have to be prepared to get specific, providing advice, examples, tools, and templates that suit each market and every major brand.
+If you actually want to increase your organisational capacity to do sponsorship well, and reap strong, measurable results from all of your investments, you have to be prepared to get specific, applying the strategic framework, and providing advice, examples, tools, and templates that suit each market and every major brand.

 I could hand you a stack of tools and templates, but without context, you’re not going to know how they work or why they’re relevant.
 Likewise, I could provide huge document, covering all of the theory and rationale around best practice sponsorship, but without specific how-to and supporting tools, applying that thinking is going to be patchy.